dss-extensions/OpenDSSDirect.jl/README.md

 This makes the Julia code faster by making types stable.

-To use this API, you can either use `import OpenDSSDirect` and prepend all of the functions with `DSS.`, or you can `import OpenDSSDirect` and use the functions directly.
+To use this API, you can either use `import OpenDSSDirect` and prepend all of the functions with `DSS.`, or you can `import OpenDSSDirect.DSS` and use the functions directly.
 The following two are equivalent:

 ```julia
 using OpenDSSDirect